 This picturesque section finally ends at Tsam Chai Au, which is where the trail for West Dog Teeth and Middle Dog Teeth meet Lantau Trail.

 To Wisdom Path

-Make sure you descend cautiously as the steps can be slippery and uneven at times.
+Make sure you descend cautiously as the initial steps are very steep.
+In fact, we found this section of the descent tougher on the knees than the climb to Lantau Peak.
 And although this section is just over 1 km, it once again felt much longer.